Catholic Committee (Ireland): Back Lane Parliament and the Catholic Relief Act 1793

 Within the Convention, the United men operated as a pressure group.
-On a motion of the Lisburn linen merchant Luke Teeling (advised Samuel Neilson of the Belfast United Irish Society) the Convention demanded the total emancipation of Catholics, the lifting of all their remaining disabilities both civil and political.
+On a motion of the Lisburn linen merchant Luke Teeling (advised by Samuel Neilson of the Belfast United Irish Society) the Convention demanded the total emancipation of Catholics, the lifting of all their remaining disabilities both civil and political.
 It was further resolved to appeal over the heads of the Dublin Parliament and Castle administration directly to the King, George III.

 The delegates chosen to carry the petition to London made a point of travelling through Belfast, where Presbyterian supporters insisted on removing the horses from their carriages and pulling them by hand over the Long Bridge into the town.
 In January 1793, the delegates were well received in London, with Tone reporting "every reason to be content" with their royal audience.

-In April Dublin Castle put its weight behind Henry Grattan in the passage of a Catholic Relief Act.
-Catholics were admitted to the franchise on the same limited terms as Protestants.
-They could take degrees on Trinity College, be called as barristers and serve as army officers and, most controversially of all, could carry arms.
+In April, Dublin Castle put its weight behind Henry Grattan in the passage of a Catholic Relief Act.
+This lifted most of the remaining Penal disabilities: Catholics could be admitted to guilds and corporations, take degrees on Trinity College, be called as barristers and serve as army officers and, most controversially of all, could carry arms.
+They were also admitted to the franchise on the same limited terms as Protestants.
+This is to say that, outside of the towns, which were for the most part proprietary or pocket boroughs, Catholics in the counties might obtain the vote "if their landlords (secure in the knowledge that parliament remained a Protestant monopoly, and assuming that deference would bind tenants to the landlord's interest) were prepared to grant freehold tenure".

 Dissolution and the United Irishmen

-In the wake of the 1793 Relief Act the Committee voted Tone a sum of £1,500 with a gold medal, subscribed to a statue of the King, and (as agreed in London) voted to dissolve.
+In the wake of the Catholic Relief Act 1793 the committee voted Tone a sum of £1,500 with a gold medal, subscribed to a statue of the King, and (as agreed in London) voted to dissolve.

 As a final gesture, the Catholic Committee had issued a declaration calling for parliamentary reform.
 While this displeased the government, it was seen as poor recompense for those radical Dissenters in the North who believed they had hazarded much to advance the Catholic cause.
-William Drennan, an original mover of the United Irishmen, complained that the Catholic Committee had “two strings to their bow.
+William Drennan, an original mover of the United Irishmen, complained that the Catholic Committee had "two strings to their bow.
 One to deal with government, the other to treat with the Society: and its strategy was to go with the one that would promise and deliver the most.

 Catholic opinion had not been placated.
 The concessions under the Relief Act were "permissive rather than obligatory and a newly awakened Protestant Ascendancy chose as often as not to withhold them".
 Moreover the retention of the Oath of Supremacy which continue to bar Catholics from parliament, from the judicial bench and from the higher offices of state, when all else was conceded, seemed petty, and was "interpreted by the newly politicised Catholic populace as final proof that the existing government was their natural enemy".